Corpus portrait

 Corpus header

 The corpus header is always shown at the top.
-It provides higher-order information about the corpus.
+It provides high-level information about the corpus.

 The header includes information about the corpus size in texts and in words.